Book Clubs

 Alternate Fridays • 11:30 a.m.-1 p.m. • Zoom

-There is a world of fiction genres out there.
-This course is for those who enjoy reading and discussing all genres of fiction.
+This course is for those who enjoy reading and discussing fiction.
 We will explore a variety of novels representing various genres, such as travel fiction, historical fiction, coming-of-age fiction and domestic fiction.
-Our first selection for the 2023 spring semester is crime fiction.
-Our novel, “Your House Will Pay,” is written by Steph Cha; novels and genres for the remainder of the semester will be determined by the class attendees during our following meetings.
+Our selection for the first class of our 2025 fall semester is the novel “Still Life with Elephant” by Judy Reene Singer (2007; 304 pages)—this is our peek into the animal world; future novels that we can explore will be discussed and decided on by attendees during our first class.

 Kitty’s Book Club